chandrachurpaul/vrinda_sales/README.md

 - 64% of the orders were placed by women, compared to 36% being placed by men
 - Orders from Maharastra generated the highest revenue
 - 92% of the orders were delivered successfully
-- 35% of the orders came from Amazon, which has the highest contribution among all sales channels
+- 35% of the orders came from Amazon, which has the highest contribution among all sales channels, followed by Flipkart(22%) and Myntra(23%)
 - Adult Females placed the most number of orders